 Climb On Board Folks and Don’t Be Slow!

-The Skally Line’s main line-up is Fred Keller (mandolins) and Tim Cheesebrow (guitar, penny whistles), but because we play all sorts of different shows–from teaching in schools to barn dances to everything in between–we have a group of folks we call to help out!
+The Skally Line’s main line-up is Fred Keller (mandolins) and Bill Cagley (guitar, banjo, and limberjack), but because we play all sorts of different shows–from teaching in schools to barn dances to everything in between–we have a group of folks we call to help out!